-So, we made the choice.
+So, we made a choice.
 I chose to be happy (something that was important to me) rather than live on two incomes and be able to afford the luxuries of life.
-No, we couldn’t buy EVERYTHING we wanted.. but we did just fine living on one income and most importantly, we were happy.
+No, we couldn’t buy EVERYTHING we wanted… but we did just fine living on one income and most importantly, we were happy.

 This post is not about the single parent, or single individual operating on a singular income.
-This is about the family with children who chooses to have one parent working full time while the other parent stays at home to raise the children.
-These suggestions, thoughts and recommendations are made with that in mind.
+This is about the family with children who choose to have one parent working full time while the other parent stays at home to raise the children.
+These suggestions, thoughts, and recommendations are made with that in mind.

-Change spending habits.
 This is the time when you really have to look at your spending habits with an honest eye.
 Look at what you spend money on that could be considered conveniences.
 Work to communicate with your spouse about better choices and put them into place.
-Hold each other accountable in the process.
-We also started couponing— and saved thousands of dollars over the course of 5 years.
+Budget and hold each other accountable in the process.
+We also started couponing— and saved some money.
+About several thousands of dollars over the course of 5 years.
 It took a couple of months to learn how to really save–but after we learned, we were saving all the time.